 We humans are being called to account.
 Our system of capitalism – a system that has been built, that could only have been built, entirely on the ability to NOT count for the many externalities, such as the cost of Earth to create ‘fossil’ fuels, as well as the cost to release the ‘waste products’ of fossil fuels into the ecosystem – or the cost of slave labour, ‘cheap’ labour, and women’s work (caring for home and children and the elderly) – this system is finally failing us.

 I would like us all to consider exactly what is ‘cheap’ labour?
 And how we could have ever thought that our individual profit would be perfectly acceptable knowing that we have profited off the backs of many who have given their life force energy at the coal face of our profit and luxury.

 If you look at the history of capitalism you will see that the financial wealth of the few has been built off the back of slavery and exploitation.

-To consider the all-in-cost – to take into account the past and future of someones time – their labor – restores business to the realms of humanity serving humanity.
+To consider the all-in-cost – to take into account the past and future of someones time – their labour – restores business to the realms of humanity serving humanity.

 The question I would ask you to consider is, ‘if this is your business model is it worth it?
 Will it allow you to sleep at night?
 Really?’

-“Cheap’ labor – this very title – reduces humanity to some digital record on a balance sheet.
-This ‘cheap’ labor is a human being with dreams and aspirations, someone who aches for their children as we do…who laughs and cries… as we do.
+“Cheap’ labour – this very title – reduces humanity to some digital record on a balance sheet.
+This ‘cheap’ labour is a human being with dreams and aspirations, someone who aches for their children as we do…who laughs and cries… as we do.

 Its time to call a spade a spade.